KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

 The purpose of infrastructure as code is **to enable developers or operations teams to automatically manage, monitor and provision resources**, rather than manually configure discrete hardware devices and operating systems.
 Infrastructure as code is sometimes referred to as programmable or software-defined infrastructure.

+##### Ansible

+Configuration as code using anable syntax to confgiure servers

+Connects to server and plays playbook.

 <p align="right">(<a href="#top">back to top</a>)</p>